Kitware/VTK/Documentation/release/dev/add-smp-abort.md

 `CheckAbort`, `vtkSMPTools` has a new function to create a cheap single scope for all implementations.
-The function `GetSingleThread` retruns true if the thread is the single thread.
+The function `GetSingleThread` returns true if the thread is the single thread.
 Otherwise the function returns false.